maithili-k/knowledge-management/README.md

 5. What is obsolete and what is new?

-6. How can we track the knowledge?
+6. How do we exchange knowledge?

 7. How can we make the whole process of problem-solving and knowledge-exchange smoother?